software/hoardy-web/./extension/page/help.org

 The above also implies that, technically, stashing is not a silver bullet against data loss.
 To try and make it such would mean unconditional immediate stashing of all captured data, which would waste a lot of disk IO on most Hoardy-Web configurations.

-When both Archive 'collected' reqres by option and Stash 'collected' reqres into local storage option are disabled, then, after a new reqres gets queued, Hoardy-Web will generate a new desktop notification complaining about it, unless that option is disabled too.
+When both Archive 'collected' reqres option and Stash 'collected' reqres into local storage option are disabled, then, after a new reqres gets queued, Hoardy-Web will generate a new notification complaining about it, unless that option is disabled too.

 Glossary